 Estimated reading time: 11 minutes

 We always tell people to get interlocked guarding over their non-interlocked versions.
 In fact, most of the safety guards and shields that Ferndale Safety offers come with an electrical interlock switch.
-And when wired correctly, it prevents a machine from starting and running while open.
+When wired correctly, this switch prevents a machine from starting and running while open.

 In one case, a worker turning on a mill almost lost their life when an improperly tightened fly cutter catapulted into his chest.
 Unfortunately, nobody performed a proactive machine safety assessment, and interlocked guarding was never installed.